fatedier/frp/README.md

   bind_port = 6000
   ```

-4. Connect to server in LAN by ssh assuming that username is test:
+4. Connect to server in LAN using ssh assuming that username is test:

   `ssh -oPort=6000 test@127.0.0.1`